cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

     * Consider storing it as a [table rather than a view](https://docs.getdbt.com/docs/build/materializations).
     * If the model is already a table, you can consider [partitioning](https://cloud.google.com/bigquery/docs/partitioned-tables) or [clustering](https://cloud.google.com/bigquery/docs/clustered-tables#when_to_use_clustering) on columns that will commonly be used as filters.

+#### Downstream impacts
+Another important consideration is the potential downstream impacts of your changes, particularly if you are changing existing models.

+Check which models are downstream of your changes using `poetry run dbt ls -s <your_model>+ --resource-type model`.
+If your model has a lot of descendents, consider performing additional tests to ensure that your changes will not cause problems downstream.

+To check for impacts on defined downstream artifacts (like the reports site and open data publishing), you can check which [exposures](https://docs.getdbt.com/docs/build/exposures) are downstream of your model using `poetry run dbt ls -s <your_model>+ --resource-type exposure`.

+You can run dbt tests on the downstream models using `poetry run dbt test -s <your_model>+`.
+You should make sure that your changes do not cause new test failures in downstream models.

 #### Other considerations
 Other questions will be more specific to your changes or goals, but it's usually a good idea to take a second and brainstorm things that you would expect to be true and check whether your model reflects them.
-For example, we expect more trip activity during AM/PM peak periods than in the middle of the night; does your model reflect that?
+For example, we expect more trip activity during AM/PM peak periods than in the middle of the night; is that true in your model?
 What is the balance of weekend to weekday activity in your model, and does it make sense for the context?

 (tests-and-docs)=
 ### Add dbt tests and documentation.

 Once you are satisfied with your changes, you should add tests and documentation, both of which are vital to keeping the project maintainable over time.

+(dbt-tests)=
 #### dbt tests

 [dbt tests](https://docs.getdbt.com/docs/build/tests) help us ensure baseline model validity over time.
 They are run every day in Airflow and alert when models fail, helping us monitor the data and model quality.
 Because they run every day and execute SQL code, there is some tradeoff with cost: we don't want to test too excessively because that could become wasteful.